-Have you also discovered all the new fancy C++11 stuff?
-So far I’ve used only the new flavor of auto and some ranged for-loops, but already those I think are great improvements.
+Have you also discovered all the new great C++11 stuff?
+So far I’ve used only the new flavor of auto and some ranged for-loops, but already those I think are excellent improvements.

-If you try them in your Qt app however, you most likely will get a compiler error.
-Easily fixed, add a command to the .pro file in your project.
-Here’s an example, before editing:
+If you try them in your Qt app however, chances are you will get a compiler error 🙁

 Hi (first post: the reason I started this blog was all the small details re.
 Qt installation, deployment etc. Had some scattered notes, so I thought why not put them on the web, that way I’ll find them for sure next time they’re needed.)